US Patent No. 8,045,803 | Test it free for a month.

 The developer uses Ciphryx on his tablet daily.

-Time to test all possibilities ~ 15 yrs.
+Time it took to test all possible English arrangements ~ 15 yrs.

 Efficient | Convenient | Accurate | Simple